-If you are using a Windows Update Standalone Installer to install Windows Updates in your Windows 10 computer but you suddenly encounter an error saying, “Installer encountered and error: 0x80096002, The certificate for the signer of the message is invalid or not found”, read on as this post will guide you on how you can fix it.
+If you are using a Windows Update Standalone Installer to install Windows Updates in your Windows 10 computer but you suddenly encounter an error saying, “Installer encountered an error: 0x80096002, The certificate for the signer of the message is invalid or not found”, read on as this post will guide you on how you can fix it.

-This kind of error could be due to the vendor’s certificate that might have become invalid, compromised or pulled.
+This kind of error could be due to the vendor’s certificate that might have become invalid, compromised, or pulled.
 Aside from that, it is also possible that the update is not targeted at your OS version.
-You could get this error when you try to install an incompatible update or software in your computer.
+You could get this error when you try to install an incompatible update or software on your computer.
 This error can also appear due to misconfigured system files or when you try to install BitLocker To Go Drive Encryption or BitLocker Drive Preparation Tool.
 To fix this error, you can try to run the standalone installer in Compatibility mode or enable the Windows Identity Foundation or run the Windows Update troubleshooter.

 Make sure to check if the error was resolved after every suggestion.
 It will help you learn what fixed the problem.

 This option is almost the same as the first one except it is an alternative way of fixing the error 0x80096002 in case the first one didn’t work.
 In this option, you will troubleshoot the compatibility issue.

 You might also want to enable the Windows Identity Foundation as some users reported that it helped in resolving the error for them.
 To do so, follow these steps:

 Running the built-in Windows Update troubleshooter is one of the things you can first check out as it is known to automatically resolve any Windows Update errors like error 0x80096002.
 To run it, go to Settings and then select Troubleshoot from the options.
 From there, click on Windows Update and then click the “Run the troubleshooter” button.
 After that, follow the next on-screen instructions and you should be good to go.